Mythology Baby Names Fit for a Goddess or Titan

 Balor is a boy’s name of Irish origin, meaning “the deadly one.”
 In Irish mythology, Balor is the leader of a group of malevolent supernatural beings.
 He is described as a giant with a large eye that wreaks destruction.

-Similar names: Ajax, Argo, Caerus
+Similar names: Belenos

 Castor